Kucherov's OT goal lifts Lightning over Blue Jackets 2-1 - WHIZ News

 Tampa Bay, chasing first-place Boston in the Atlantic Division, is 19-2-1 in the last 22 games.

+“There was a lot of anticipation coming into this game,” Lightning forward Alex Killhorn said.
+“It was a game we wanted to win.
+We’ve been playing well.
+I think they have as well.”

-The Lightning were missing prolific scorer Steven Stamkos because of an injury, and the Blue Jackets were without star defensemen Seth Jones (ankle injury) and forward Cam Atkinson (lower-body injury).
+The Lightning were missing prolific scorer Steven Stamkos because of an injury, and the Blue Jackets were without star defenseman Seth Jones (ankle injury) and forward Cam Atkinson (lower-body injury).

 Kucherov started it for the Lightning at 2:29 of the first when he redirected Mikhail Sergachev’s shot from the point.